danielgjackson/reddit-scraper/README.md

     cd reddit-scraper
     ```

-5. If you have not previously installed the software, install the `node` library dependencies:
+5. If you have not previously installed the software, install the library dependencies:

     ```bash
     npm install